olumide-AI/workshops/financial-calculators/FinancialCalculator/README.md

 #### Code Implementation

+## Learning Journey
+### What I Struggled With

+- **Method design**: Initially had methods that re-prompted for input every time they were called, leading to confusing loops and repeated prompts.
+- **Understanding method parameters**: Learned that passing variables into methods (like `principal`, `rate`, and `term`) prevents re-prompting and keeps logic clean.
+- **Scanner reuse**: Realized that closing `Scanner` too early or using it in multiple places caused `NoSuchElementException`.
+Solution: pass one `Scanner` into all input methods.
+- **Java printf** formatting: Learned how to use `System.out.printf()` to format money, percentages, and make output user-friendly.

+### Fixes Applied

+- Created **one `Scanner`** in `main()` and passed it into all input methods.
+- Stored input once, then reused values in calculation methods.
+- Updated `displayResults()` to accept **all needed values as parameters**, so it can present a complete example-style summary.
+- Used `System.out.printf()` for proper currency formatting.

 #### Mortgage Calculator Screen - screenshot

 #### Erroneous inputs and error messages - screenshot
+- This error kept happening because i didn't pass user results into parameter and the console kept prompting user for new results going in a loop.

 ## Home Screen - screenshot